Registration for People of Color and Indigenous People will open at 12pm CST on Saturday, September 16th.

 Q: Can I drink alcohol or do recreational drugs at Camp?

-A: Camp is a clean and sober space.
+A: Camp is a drug and alcohol free space where we choose to change conscousness at will.
 In fact, we ask that you agree to leave recreational drugs, alcohol, fireworks, and firearms at home.

 Q: What is the Cancellation/Refund Policy?